 The drinking water supply system can be contaminated if water from a customer's building flows back into the water supply system.
-This can occur if the water main pressure drops or if the interior plumbing from a building is not properly installed.
-Backflow occurs through a plumbing cross connection between a drinking water pipe and a non-potable source.
-Pollution can even come from your own home.
+This can occur if the water main pressure drops and the interior building plumbing is not properly installed.
+Backflow occurs through a building's plumbing via a cross connections, which is a connection between a drinking water pipe and a non-potable source.
+Pollution can come from your own home.
 For instance, if you hook up a hose to a fertilizer sprayer and the water pressure drops suddenly (such as from a water main break or hydrant use in town) the fertilizer may be sucked back into the drinking water pipes through the hose.
-Using an attachment on your faucet called a backflow-prevention device can prevent this problem.

 While the potential for backflow through a cross connection seems remote, the consequences can be severe.
-Cross connection backflow has the greatest potential for contaminating your water to the degree it can cause immediate illness or death.
+Cross connection backflow has the greatest potential for contaminating YOUR water to the degree it can cause immediate illness or death.
 Imagine taking a drink of water that is laced with pesticides, lawn chemicals, or pool chemicals.